basiqio/basiq-connect-control/README.md

 Basiq Connect is a function which receives input object with following parameters:

 1. containerId
-  id of dom element in which basiq connect will be rendered
+  - ID of DOM element in which basiq connect will be rendered
   Type: String
 2. token
-  authentication token
+  - authentication token
   Type: String
 3. userID
-  id of the user
+  - ID of the user
   Type: String
 4. connectLink
-  Basiq Connect link
+  - Basiq Connect link
   Type: String
 5. upload
-  True if uploading statements should be enabled
+  - True if uploading statements should be enabled
   Type: Boolean
 6. connect
-  True if connecting to bank with credentials should be enabled
+  - True if connecting to bank with credentials should be enabled
   Type: Boolean
 7. companyName
-  Name of the company(bank)
+  - Name of the company(bank)
+  Type: String

 ## Example Usage